020 7099 6086

 If at all possible, it’s best to repay the debt within the first month, to have it removed from your credit report entirely.

-Failing that, you can still apply for a mortgage with a CCJ appearing in your credit history.
+Failing that, you can still make a mortgage application with a CCJ appearing in a report from credit reference agencies.

-Whether you will be approved or not will come down to how long ago it was issued, whether it’s been settled, the debt amount and a few other factors.
+Whether you will be approved by the mortgage broker or not will come down to how long ago it was issued, whether it’s been settled, the debt amount and a few other factors.

 For any debt-related queries you’d like to discuss with us, please don’t hesitate to get in touch.